-- Note: The VP112S and the VP112 are very nearly the same machine.
+- Note: The VP112S and the VP112 are very nearly the same machines.
 Besides the accessory port, the key differences are that the lid and chamber have been re-engineered and weighs less.
 The control panel also looks different and is easier to use.

 - This model is especially ideal for home kitchens due to the low profile design and the hinged lid that slides up and tucks towards the back.
-It is approximately ~12″ tall with the lid open.
+It is approximate ~12″ tall with the lid open.